rook/rook/design/ceph/object/store.md

 The pools are the backing data store for the object store and are created with specific names to be private to an object store.
 Pools can be configured with all of the settings that can be specified in the [Pool CRD](/Documentation/ceph-pool-crd.md).
 The underlying schema for pools defined by a pool CRD is the same as the schema under the `metadataPool` and `dataPool` elements of the object store CRD.
 All metadata pools are created with the same settings, while the data pool can be created with independent settings.
 The metadata pools must use replication, while the data pool can use replication or erasure coding.

+If `preservePoolsOnDelete` is set to 'true' the pools used to support the object store will remain when the object store will be deleted.
+This is a security measure to avoid accidental loss of data.
+It is set to 'false' by default.
+If not specified is also deemed as 'false'.

 ```yaml
   metadataPool:
     failureDomain: host